keithjgrant/sidecar/src/pages/root/about.md

 I own one with 1,200 recipes.
 Half of them are terrible and others&mdash;well, let’s just say I don’t want four recipes for a [Manhattan](/drinks/manhattan).
 I want the one, *best* recipe for it.
 Other books are fantastic resources, but call for a whole selection of specialty ingredients (or equipment) that I probably don’t have.

 Sidecar is different.
 These are only recipes that I have personally tested and enjoyed.
 Some of these are exactly as I found them.
 Others I have tinkered with for a while before landing on a final recipe.
 And a few I have [created myself](/tags/sidecar-original).
+Throughout all of them, I have strived to strike a balance between remaining approachable for a home bartender with a limited bar and high quality cocktails you would normally pay $16 or more for.

 ## About the Recipes